kourgeorge/project-origin/README.md

 - Would they "understand" the effect of these actions on their own survival and on the environment?
 - Would they develop non-obvious behavior showing their understanding of the effect of time and age?
 - How fast can they adapt to changes in the environment that change the game rule like epidemic or dearth?

+Furthermore, this project can be used as a tool by researchers in other disciples of science to give an explanation to a wide range of phenomena in nature.
+For instance, consider the question of the need for minimal reproduction age in organisms biology.
+One answer may be that this mechanism ensures that anscestors are physically and mentally mature enough to be able to take care of their offsprings.
+However, this is an insufficient explanation when it comes to germs or other organisms that do not take care of their offsprings but their biolology implements this mechanism.
+Using the simulation we noted that if no maturity age is implemented in the universe, a population explosion consisting of stupid creatures may happen.
+This statistically can happen because natural selection can push them to reproduce frequently and immediately after birth, allowing their race to flourish without showing any tracts of intelligent behavior.
+However, this phenomenon rarely happens in universes enforcing maturity age.
+This suggests that the minimal reproduction age is implemented in nature not only to make sure that anscestors are mature enough to be able to take care of their offsprings but also that the maturity age is an essential element of the developing intelligent and fit creatures.
+Namely, one should prove that it has some survival abilities before passing down its genes.

+This is a nice example showing how natural selection and intelligence are basically two mechanisms that work together to produce fit creatures.

+Talking with a biologist close friend of mine (Dr. Joe Fanous), he mentioned that such simulation can be used to answer questions in bacterial sciences:
+- Why germs which develope more slowely show better survivals skills?
+- How persistors, germ individual in a bacterial culture, that develope superior survival abilitites in a hostile environment (an environment with antibiotics).
+- Explain why pathogens develop and adapt differently in lab bacterial culture and in organismic hosts?
+How they learn to use different aspects of the environment to survive when they are in environments with different hostile agents.
+For instance, in lab bacterial culture the germs mostly eat the glucose provided in the Petric plate but in the organic host, they learn to eat the feces of their friends.

 ## The Story of Project Origin